RetroDECK/ES-DE/INSTALL.md

 sudo apt install ./emulationstation-de-1.0.0.deb
 ```

-For RPM packages, remove the comment in the `CMakeLists.txt` accordingly, from:
+For RPM packages, remove the comment in CMakeLists.txt accordingly, from:

 ```
 #SET(CPACK_GENERATOR "RPM")